NathanEpstein/pydata-london/README.md

 ### Forests from Trees

-- This is the purpose of random forests.
+- Overcoming this pitfall is the purpose of random forests.
 - To avoid overfitting with a single tree, we build an ensemble model through a procedure called bagging.

 --

-### Forests from Trees
+### Ensemble Models

+- An ensemble model is a one made by combining other models.
+- The average of many unbiased predictors with high variance is an unbiased predictor with low(er) variance.

+--

+### Bagging Procedure

 - For some number of trees, T, and predetermined depth, D, select a random subset of the data (convention is roughly 2/3 with replacement).
 - Train a decision tree on that data using a subset of the available features (roughly sqrt(M) by convention, where M is the total number of features).